VirtualCable/openuds/README.md

 - App virtualization
 - Desktop services consolidation

-This is Is an Open Source Source project, initiated by Spanish Company ​Virtualcable and released Open Source with the help of several Spanish Universities.
+This is an Open Source Source project, initiated by Spanish Company ​Virtualcable and released Open Source with the help of several Spanish Universities.

 Any help provided will be welcome.